The 2015 Shroud Exposition

 Updated September 7, 2010

-The Shroud as seen during the private showing for journalists on
+The Shroud as seen during a private showing for journalists

 the morning of August 12, 2000 © 2000 Maurizio Marinelli